 defaults write nl.syncfactory.Canister.Mac SFLDefaultsChecksumType -string xxhash64

-Canister does not offer spanning of data across tapes, at this moment.
-We are working on it as we speak, and expect to release this feature soon.
+Canister does not yet support archiving more data than fits on a single tape.
+We are working on supporting what's known as Spanning as we speak, and expect to release this feature soon.

 LTO drives offer built-in hardware compression.
 Compression is a property of a tape and is set to use compression when formatting the tape.
 After the property has been set, it cannot be removed without again erasing the tape.
 As the compression has zero to no overhead, there's no reason to disable it.